stormtheory/firefox-firejail-wrapper/README.md

 In order to use this, firejail-0.9.72 or better must be installed.
 Tested with firejail-0.9.72.
 Firejail can be found in your local software center or https://sourceforge.net/projects/firejail/

-At this time Ubuntu/Mint is only tested to be supported, but should work on RHEL/Rocky, no Yum/DNF package support yet.
-Please feedback if want YUM/DNF .rpm package.
-This will not work for App Images or Flatpak installs.
+At this time Ubuntu/Mint is only tested to be supported, but should work on RHEL/Rocky/CentOS, no Yum/DNF package support yet.
+Please feedback if you want a YUM/DNF .rpm package.
+This will not work for App Images or Flatpak(already sandboxed) installs of firefox.
 If there is interest in other Linux flavors/families please let me know or it's just a project for me and my family :P as our daily drivers.

 # INSTALL
 1) Download the latest released .deb package file off of github and install on your system.
 2) Build DEB Install file:

+	Download the zip file of the code, off of Github.
+This is found under the [<> Code] button on https://github.com/stormtheory/firefox-firejail-wrapper.

+	Extract directory from the zip file.
+Run the build script in the directory.

         ./build

         Install the outputted .deb file.

 3) Install without Package Manager, run commands:

+        Download the zip file of the code, off of Github.
+This is found under the [<> Code] button on https://github.com/stormtheory/firefox-firejail-wrapper.

+        Extract directory from the zip file.
+Run the following commands within the directory.

         sandbox/install-firefox-sandbox.sh install